agustino/meteor-purecss/README.md

-# Responive Meteor Package of purecss
+# Responsive purecss Meteor Package

-This Meteor package adds purecss with responsive modules.
+This Meteor package adds purecss with responsive grid modules.

 ## Documentation:
 A set of small, responsive CSS modules that you can use in every web project.